Sonar Compliance Overview

 - Sonar gives companies the ability to pre-select their own acceptable hours of text communication if they do not want to run off the default of TCPA hours.

-When a customer asks you to stop messaging them, we automatically unsubscribe and prevent further communication.
+When a customer asks you to stop messaging them, our platform automatically unsubscribes them and prevents further communication.

 If a customer messages in any of the below keywords, Sonar automatically unsubscribes them in your system.